siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Sequences

-Sequence is a state machine implementation that allow you to detect sequence of event occurrences over time.
+Sequence is a state machine implementation that allows you to detect the sequence of event occurrences over time.
-Here **all matching events need to arrive conservatively** to match the sequence condition, and there cannot be any non matching events arrived withing a matching sequence of events.
+Here **all matching events need to arrive consecutively** to match the sequence condition, and there cannot be any non-matching events arriving within a matching sequence of events.
 This can correlate events within a single stream or between multiple streams.

 **Purpose**

-Let you detect a specified event sequence over a time period.
+This allows you to detect a specified event sequence over a specified time period.

 **Syntax**

-The following is the syntax for a sequence query:
+The syntax for a sequence query is as follows:

 ```sql
 from (every)? <event reference>=<input stream>[<filter condition>],